jaymarnz/dialserver/README.md

     $ npm install
     ````

-3. To keep it running all the time you can install it as a service specifying the event file from when you paired the Surface Dial in the steps above.
-The install script copies the files to /opt/dialserver, edits the service file, and uses systemctl to create, enable and start the dialserver.service
+3. To keep it running all the time you can install it as a service.
+The install script copies the files to /opt/dialserver and uses systemctl to create, enable and start the dialserver.service
     ````
     $ chmod +x install.sh
-    $ sudo ./install <event-file>
+    $ sudo ./install.sh
     ````

 4. You can also run it directly using the options shown above.
 If you've already started it as a service then you'll need to stop it first
     ````
     $ sudo systemctl stop dialserver.service
-    $ node main.mjs <event-file>
+    $ node main.mjs [options]
     ````
 ## Web socket messages
 See `index.html` for an example of connecting and viewing the web socket messages.
 All messages are in JSON format.
 Examples:
 ````
+{ "button" : "down" }
 { "button" : "up" }
-{ "button" : "down" }
-{ "degrees" : "3.1" }
+{ "degrees" : 3.1 }
-{ "degrees" : "-5.3" }
+{ "degrees" : -5.3 }
 ````

 ## Issues